Women's Awakening Club: Opposition

-The activities of the club were extremely controversial to the conservatives, who agitated against it and claimed that its aim was to damage the honor of the family by unveiling (that is, to give women the right to decide if they wanted to wear a hijab or not).
+The activities of the club were extremely controversial to the conservatives, who agitated against it and claimed that its aim was to damage the honor of the family by unveiling (that is, women's right to choose not to wear a hijab if they did not wish to wear one).
 In reality, however, the Club avoided the controversial issue of the veil and focused on education and women's access to work instead.
 In the late 1920s, the club was attacked from the other end of the spectrum, from the liberal feminists within the education sector, for abandoning women's rights and being essentially a charity club for elite women.

 The existence of the club as well as the growing Iraqi women's movement as a whole was so controversial to the conservatives that it made the work of the Club difficult.
-When the First Arab Women's Congress was arranged in Jerusalem in 1929 and invited the Women's Awakening Club to send its representatives, Asma al-Zahawi was forced to decline because the threats from the oppositional clerics had made the situation too dangerous.
-In October 1932, nevertheless, the Third Eastern Women's Congress was held in Baghdad, with an opening by the queen.
+When the First Arab Women's Congress was arranged in Jerusalem in 1929 and invited the Women's Awakening Club to send its representatives, Asma al-Zahawi was forced to decline because the threats from the oppositional clerics had made the situation too dangerous: